GetResponse/DevZone/DC/README.md

 Supported tokens and message types they can be used in:

-* `me` (newsletter, follow-up, rss) – Manage subscription and details.
+* `me` (newsletter, autoresponder, rss) – Manage subscription and details.
 This is the same link as in footer.
-* `change_details`, `unsubscribe` - Obsolete, replaced by `me`.
-* `view` (newsletter, follow-up, rss) – View message on website.
+* `view` (newsletter, autoresponder, rss) – View message on website.
 May be useful if contact is using email client that blocks content, for example images.
-* `forward` (newsletter, follow-up, rss) – Forward message to a friend.
+* `forward` (newsletter, autoresponder, rss) – Forward message to a friend.
-* `next` (follow-up) – Get next message in follow-up cycle without waiting.
-* `play` (newsletter, follow-up, rss) – Play message using Email 2 Speech feature.
+* `play` (newsletter, autoresponder, rss) – Play message using Email 2 Speech feature.
 * `confirm` (confirmation) - Confirm subscription in double optin mode.

 ---